-For all programmes, each core and optional module (apart from the final project) is summatively assessed by a coursework element (30%) and a written examination element (70%).
-The coursework element consists of one or more writing assignments and/or one or more programming assignments.
-The written examination is three hours in length; some examinations are unseen while others allow for some aspect of the examination to be disclosed in advance.
+For all programmes, each core and optional module (apart from the final project) is summatively assessed by courseworks elements that make up a total of 100% or a combination of coursework and a written examination element that make up a total of 100%.
+The coursework elements consist of one or more writing assignments and/or one or more programming assignments.
+The written examination is two hours in length; some examinations are unseen while others allow for some aspect of the examination to be disclosed in advance.

 The final project is summatively assessed by a series of coursework submissions and an unseen, final exam.
-Coursework accounts for 70% of the final mark and the examination for 30% of the final mark.
+Coursework accounts for 70% of the final mark and the written examination for 30% of the final mark.
 The coursework submission constitutes multiple, staged deliverables including, but not limited to: a project proposal, a preliminary report, weekly progress logs, a final report and a presentation.
 The project assessment and the feedback received by the student, is designed to encourage consistent, well-structured activity and progress throughout the project.
-The exam component consists of general questions about academic best practice, as well as specific questions about the candidate's own project work.
+The written examination is two hours in length and consists of general questions about academic best practice, as well as specific questions about the candidate's own project work.